 What is an antagonist?
 The simplest explanation is that an antagonist represents the opposite of the protagonist.
 But there’s much more to the term than that.
 They are the source of conflict in a story — and if you know anything about storytelling, you know that conflict is necessary.
-So, by understanding how antagonists are used in screenwriting, we’re better equipped to handle story conflict in our own scripts.
+So, by understanding how antagonists are used in storytelling, we’re better equipped to handle story conflict in our own writing.
 In this post, we’ll cover all the different antagonistic forces a writer can choose from, how they work, and how to decide which one works best for your next story.

 What’s the Antagonist Meaning?